Tuesday, October 27 – Day 47

 I spent the rest of the day with Claire, and we had some wonderful conversations and sharing of insights and lessons.

 Something I’ve been thinking about since the first time I met Claire again on the way into Burgos, is that the Camino must be so different for those people who only do it in stages.
-I know that the Camino is different from everyone, and everyone’s camino is different, but the experience of a prolonged camino is not really something that can be explained.
+I know that the Camino is different for everyone, and everyone’s camino is different, but the experience of a prolonged camino is not really something that can be explained.

 I had said that the Camino is like different lifetimes, and it really is.
 The Camino itself is like its own mini life journey, but condensed and squeezed into a much shorter timeframe.
 You have a lot of the same ups and downs, but it’s much more intense.
 It’s like a little microcosm.
 It breaks you down and builds you back up, and you learn things that you wouldn’t through any other experience.
 At this point, having walked for 47 days already, and having 20+ more to go, if I had only walked the Camino Frances, I would not have had the day that I had today.
 It is demanding, and difficult, and yet it is such a gift.
 Every day is a gift, and there is so much to learn.
 I know that people who walk in stages will learn different things, but I can’t imagine doing this any other way.
 It is truly a unique learning experience, unlike any other, and I can only imagine what else remains.
 I don’t even know if some of the lessons can be put into words.
 But I do know that this is exactly where I am supposed to be and I am so blessed to be here.
 I think it’s like the pain of life.
 You have to experience pain in order to better appreciate the blessings.
 I can’t imagine that anyone at the end of their life would want to give up the painful things that shaped them into the person they became.
 I was naive at the beginning, not realizing how difficult it would be to walk 1000 miles, or what it would be like to carry 20 lbs on my back day after day, or what it would do to my body.
 But because it is difficult, it will be so much more rewarding.